Transformers: Generation 1: International market

 Of the countries Transformers was exported to, Japan and the UK were the only ones to innovate upon the toy line in the interim between 1990 and 1993, before the launch of the next series, Transformers: Generation 2.

 The UK releases, while in general following the American releases and storylines, omitted a fairly large selection of the original toys from the US line.
 The UK line first started branching away from the US line in 1990 with the re-releases of several early toys under the "Classics" banner.
 However, it was 1991 when the UK line went in its own unique direction.
 Though there were only a few characters introduced, they were toys that none of the US audience had ever seen.
 The 1991 and 1992 toys also found their way to Asian and Australian stores.
 The 1991 line did away with the Micromasters but had additional Action Master characters, in addition to re-uses of some of Takara's previously Japanese-exclusive molds.

 1992 saw the release of the Autobot Turbomasters, the Decepticon Predators, yellow unnamed versions of the Constructicons (minus the parts to make Devastator), and re-colored versions of four sixths of the Japanese-exclusive Breastforce, simply known collectively as the Rescue Force.
 In early 1993, more exclusive figures were released under the Transformers (no subtitle) label, most notably the color-changing Stormtroopers, the Lightformers, the Trakkons, and the Autobot and Decepticon Obliterators.
 The heads of the Obliterators, Pyro and Clench, were the inspiration for the redesigned Autobot and Decepticon symbols that were used on this year's packaging and later used for Transformers: Generation 2.

 The Japanese toy company Takara, from which Transformers had originated, had the rights to distribute the toys in Japan.
 Unlike Hasbro UK, Takara had more autonomy for releases and storyline that were running concurrent with the American line.
 For example, several characters appeared that were only exclusive to the Japanese market and Toei Animation continued the animated series with their own storylines.

 In 1989, Takara departed from the lineup of characters that Hasbro released that year, choosing instead to use a different set of characters.
 In 1990, the Micromaster concept was embraced wholeheartedly as the majority of the toys that year and the next were of that nature.
 1991 would see more Micromasters released, including the first Micromaster combiner, alongside three larger Battlestars.
 One of which was Star Convoy, a reborn version of Optimus Prime.
 Uniquely, the 1991 range in Japan consisted of only Autobot characters.
 The 1992 range in Japan was the final year of Generation 1, and featured several more Micromaster combiners, recolored versions of Defensor and Bruticus, and the smaller Turbomasters and Predators which were concurrently released in Europe.

-Re-licenses

-These toys were re-licensed or remolded from an existing toyline or animated series.